mqbal/RAG-Pipeline/README.md

 # Sample Program Run
 ```
 What would you like to know about?
 Answer with "X" or nothing to exit.
-->Tell me about the future of waste management in Texas.
+->What is illinois doing to improve its waste management?

 Top matches:
-[4] score=0.819
-Q U A L I T Y Municipal Solid Waste in Texas: A Year in Review 2024 Data Summary and...
+[1] score=0.642
+Environmental Protection, 2015 Statewide Waste Characterization Study. http://www.ct.gov/deep/lib/deep/waste_management_and_disposal/Solid_Waste_Manageme nt_Plan/CMMS_Final_2015_MSW_Characterization_S...
 ---
-[5] score=0.818
-Waste in Texas: A Year in Review COG 18: Alamo Area Council of Governments—Processing Facility Locations September 2025 • Page...
+[2] score=0.642
+and Economic Opportunity/Illinois Recycling Association, Illinois Commodity/Waste Generation and Characterization Study, 2009. http://www.illinoisrecycles.org/pdffiles/ICWCGSReport052209.pdf • Georgia...
 ---
-[5] score=0.369
-23 September 2025 • Page 72 TCEQ AS-187/25 • Municipal Solid Waste in Texas: A Year in Review September 2025...
+[3] score=0.638
+Department of Commerce and Economic Opportunity, Illinois and Illinois Recycling Association.
+Illinois Commodity/Waste Generation and Characterization Study Update 2015. https://www.illinois.gov/dceo/...
 ---
-[4] score=0.367
+[4] score=0.633
-Waste in Texas: A Year in Review September 2025 ● Page 76 TCEQ AS-187/25 • Municipal Solid Waste in Texas:...
+2013 Statewide Waste Characterization 42 Results 42 Table 3-3: Illinois 2008 Compared to 2015 Statewide Waste Characterization Results 44 Table...
 ---
-[3] score=0.357
-September 2025 • Page 67 TCEQ AS-187/25 • Municipal Solid Waste in Texas: A Year in Review COG 19: South...
+[5] score=0.631
+comparison with a 2008 statewide study.
+TABLE 3-3: ILLINOIS 2008 COMPARED TO 2015 STATEWIDE WASTE CHARACTERIZATION RESULTS 2008 26% 14.4%...
 ---
-[2] score=0.353
-September 2025 • Page 53 TCEQ AS-187/25 • Municipal Solid Waste in Texas: A Year in Review COG 10: Concho...
----
-[1] score=0.349
-September 2025 ● Page 103 TCEQ AS-187/25 • Municipal Solid Waste in Texas: A Year in Review COG 18: Alamo...
----

 Thinking...

-Based on the provided context, which appears to be a report on municipal solid waste management in Texas for 2024 and 2025, I can provide some insights on the future of Texas waste management.
+Based on the provided context, it appears that Illinois has been actively working to improve its waste management through various studies and initiatives.

-The reports highlight various trends and statistics on municipal solid waste (MSW) generation, disposal methods, and processing facilities in Texas.
-While there is no explicit mention of long-term projections or goals for the future, we can draw some inferences based on national and international trends in waste management.

-In recent years, there has been a growing emphasis on sustainable waste management practices, including:

-1. Increased recycling: As the public becomes more aware of environmental concerns, there may be an upward trend in recycling rates across Texas.
-2. Waste reduction: Efforts to minimize waste generation through education, consumer behavior change, and business practices innovation are likely to continue.
-3. Composting: Organic waste composting is gaining popularity, and we can expect this trend to persist, especially as cities like Austin and Houston aim to divert more organic waste from landfills.
-4. Alternative disposal methods: Technologies like gasification, pyrolysis, and anaerobic digestion may become more prevalent in Texas, offering cleaner and more efficient waste treatment options.
-5. Increased focus on end-of-life management: As the public becomes more aware of the environmental impact of electronic waste (e-waste) and other hazardous materials, we can expect to see more emphasis on responsible disposal and recycling practices for these materials.

-To support these trends and achieve a more sustainable future in Texas waste management:

-1. Collaboration between governments, industry stakeholders, and consumers will be crucial.
-2. Education and awareness campaigns can help promote best practices in waste reduction, recycling, and proper disposal methods.
-3. Incentivizing innovative technologies and infrastructure investments can drive progress toward more efficient and environmentally friendly waste management solutions.
-4. Developing a circular economy approach, where materials are kept in use for as long as possible, will be essential to minimizing waste generation and environmental impact.

-While the reports do not provide explicit projections for the future of Texas waste management, these trends and recommendations offer a glimpse into what might be on the horizon.
+One such initiative is the annual statewide waste characterization study, which provides valuable data on the types and amounts of waste generated in Illinois.
+The 2015 study, for example, found that Illinois residents generated approximately 22 million tons of municipal solid waste (MSW) in 2014, with a significant portion being recyclable materials.

+The state has also been working to increase recycling rates through education and outreach efforts, as well as by implementing programs to encourage businesses and households to recycle more effectively.
+For example, the Illinois Recycling Association offers educational resources and technical assistance to help individuals and organizations implement effective recycling programs.

+In addition, the state has been exploring innovative technologies and strategies for managing waste, such as anaerobic digestion and gasification, which can help reduce greenhouse gas emissions and minimize the environmental impacts of waste disposal.

+Furthermore, the 2015 Statewide Waste Characterization Study suggests that Illinois is making progress in reducing its waste generation rates.
+For example, compared to the 2008 study, the 2015 study found that the state's MSW generation rate decreased by approximately 14% (from 26% to 12%).

+Overall, it appears that Illinois is actively working to improve its waste management through a combination of education, outreach, and innovative technologies.

 What would you like to know about?
 Answer with "X" or nothing to exit.
 ->X
 ```